Lingling-Yuan/DIM/README.md

 ## Abstract

-Histopathological image classification is crucial for colorectal cancer (CRC) diagnosis but suffers from severe class imbalance, leading to biased predictions and degraded performance.
-To mitigate this problem, we propose a novel framework that integrates data-level and algorithm-level approaches.
+Single-field-of-view (FoV) histopathological image classification is vital for colorectal cancer (CRC) diagnosis in mid- to low-tier hospitals lacking whole-slide imaging (WSI) scanners and storage, yet suffers from severe class imbalance and degraded performance.
+To address this, we propose a dual-level imbalance mitigation (DIM) framework integrating data-level and algorithm-level approaches.
 Specifically:
-1. **Data-level approach:** A global context generative adversarial network (GCGAN) is employed for data augmentation, generating realistic images to enhance dataset diversity.
+1. **Data-level approach:** A global context generative adversarial network (GCGAN) generates realistic minority-class images for augmentation to balance the dataset.
-2. **Algorithm-level approach:** A frequency-aware adaptive focal loss (FAFL) incorporates frequency-aware offset and adaptive modulation to improve the classification of overlapping classes.
+2. **Algorithm-level approach:** A frequency-aware adaptive focal loss (FAFL) applies a frequency-aware offset and adaptive modulation to better separate overlapping classes.
-3. **Classification model:** A lightweight receptive field-based CNN (LRF-CNN) is optimized to improve classification performance.
+3. **Classification model:** A lightweight receptive field-based convolutional neural network (LRF-CNN) is trained under DIM to leverage both augmentation and loss modulation for improved classification.

-Extensive experiments on CRC datasets demonstrate that the proposed framework outperforms five state-of-the-art (SOTA) models in multiple evaluation metrics.
-Additional validation on multiple histopathological datasets confirms the generalizability and effectiveness of the proposed approaches.
+Extensive experiments on single-FoV CRC datasets demonstrate that DIM-equipped LRF-CNN outperforms five state-of-the-art models (SOTA) across multiple metrics.
+Furthermore, each DIM component enhances performance when applied individually to those models, and additional validation on diverse histopathological datasets confirms the generalizability and effectiveness of the proposed DIM framework.